Antibes: Garoupe Lighthouse

 The old lighthouse of Antibes provides views from its lofty hilltop.
 To get here, you must walk about one kilometre up the Chemin de Calvaire from the Plage de la Salis.
-It makes for a nice half-day stroll.

 Church of the Immaculate Conception (Antibes Cathedral)

-The cathedral in Antibes was first built by Bishop Armentarius in the fifth century.
+The Antibes Cathedral was first built by Bishop Armentarius in the fifth century.
 It was destroyed multiple times during its history, notably by Saracen pirates in 1124 and by Austrian bombardment during the 1746-7 Siege of Antibes.
 Its current façade dates to the rebuilding that followed the latter catastrophe, and blends Latin classical symmetry and religious fantasy.
 The interior houses some impressive pieces such as a Baroque altarpiece and life-sized wooden carving of Christ's death from 1447.

-Hôtel du Cap-Eden Roc
+Hôtel du Cap-Eden-Roc

-This villa, set in "a forest" at the tip of the Cap d'Antibes peninsula, re-creates a nineteenth-century château.
-Since 1870 the glamorous white-walled Hotel du Cap on the French Riviera has been one of the most storied and luxurious resorts in the world.
+This large villa, set in "a forest" at the tip of the Cap d'Antibes peninsula, re-creates a 19th-century château.
+Since 1870 (then called Villa Soleil) the glamorous white-walled Hôtel du Cap on the French Riviera has been one of the most storied and luxurious resorts in the world.
 Guests who flocked there included Marlene Dietrich, the Duke and Duchess of Windsor and Winston Churchill.
 Elizabeth Taylor and Richard Burton conducted an affair and honeymooned there.